gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 </html>
 ```

 Good!
-This time, your home page has two Sections: "article" and "page", and each Section contains the correct set of headings and links.
+This time, your homepage has two Sections: "article" and "page", and each Section contains the correct set of headings and links.

 ## Template Sharing

-If you've been following along on your computer, you might've noticed that your home page doesn't show its title in your browser, although both of your article pages do.
-That's because we didn't add your home page's title to its template (`layouts/index.html`).
+If you've been following along on your computer, you might've noticed that your homepage doesn't show its title in your browser, although both of your article pages do.
+That's because we didn't add your homepage's title to its template (`layouts/index.html`).
 That would be easy to do &mdash; but instead, let's look at a better option.

 We can put the common information into a shared template.
 These reside in the `layouts/partials/` directory.